 10 Can't-Miss Things to Do Around Frederick

-At once hip and historic, the city of Frederick charms visitors with award-winning restaurants, cool art galleries and cultural happenings, and craft beers loved by locals.
+Hip and historic, the city of Frederick charms visitors with award-winning restaurants, cool art galleries and cultural happenings, and craft beers loved by locals.
 No wonder the National Trust of Historic Preservation recognized Frederick as one of “America’s Dozen Distinctive Destinations.”
-Here are ten must-do things in and around the fantastic city of Frederick.
+Here are 10 must-do things in and around the fantastic city of Frederick.

 1 Explore Downtown Frederick